zevv/bucklespring/README.md

 make sure to first install OpenAL from the official package at https://www.openal.org/downloads/.

-The source can be cross-compiled from linux using the mingw compiler:
+The source can be cross-compiled from linux using the MinGW compiler:

 ````
 $ make mingw=1
 $ buckle.exe
 ````

-The program is launched in the background, and has no userinterface whatsoever.
+The program is launched in the background, and has no user interface whatsoever.
 To terminate, find 'buckle.exe' in the task manager and kill.
 Any volunteers for implementing a systray icon?